Some non-miraculous explanations for the biblical stories

 Muslims, for example, believe that Jesus' crucifixion never happened.

-gospel stories are correct: that Jesus was actually hung on a stake or
+gospel stories are correct: that Jesus was actually attached to a stake or

 supporters.
 But other components are believed to be myth, fiction, and